Enrollment complete for Phase II clinical study for treating DME

 The Phase II clinical study (THR-317-002) evaluates the safety and efficacy of IVT THR-317 along with ranibizumab, compared with ranibizumab monotherapy in patients with DME.

 Patients will be randomized into either a combination arm of THR-317 (8mg) + ranibizumab, or ranibizumab plus a sham administration.
 The main outcome measure will be change from baseline in best corrected visual acuity (BCVA) at month 3.

-Seventy patients will be enrolled: half anti-VEGF treatment naïve, half sub-optimal responders to prior treatment with ranibizumab.
+Seventy patients have been enrolled: half anti-VEGF treatment naïve, half sub-optimal responders to prior treatment with ranibizumab.

 Initial results from the THR-317-002 study are anticipated by Q3 2019.

 A single-masked, multicenter study to evaluate the safety and efficacy of anti-PlGF (THR-317) for treatment of DME

 The THR-317-001 study enrolled a total of 49 patients and included anti-VEGF treatment naïve patients (N=40) and anti-VEGF sub-optimal responder patients (N=9).

 The study met its primary endpoint of safety for both the 4 mg and 8 mg doses.
 There was a low incidence of ocular adverse events, which were mostly mild and related to the injection procedure.

 While the study's focus was safety, efficacy was also observed.
 Overall, patients receiving the 8mg dose of THR-317 achieved better visual acuity outcomes than those in the 4mg dose group.
 Initial data reported for the 8mg anti-VEGF treatment naïve group at Day 90 (30 days after the last THR-317 injection) showed that 30% of patients achieved a ≥ 15 letter vision gain from baseline.